 Rabatt

 Rabatt is a combination of Multi on material and montage prices.
 Rabatt will also have the validity date based price changes Month to Month.
-This will get mapped with article, when user assigning an article to positon, based on its submission date Rabatt values will get assigned to position along with material and montage prices.
+This will get mapped with article, when user assigning an article to positon, based on its submission date Rabatt values will get assigned to position along with material prices.